Health Indicator Report of Fall Injury (Unintentional)

 Falls are a leading cause of injury death for Utahns aged 65 and older.
 Additionally, in Utah, unintentional fall-related inpatient hospital charges for all ages totaled more than $185 million in 2014.

-Unintentional fall injury hospitalization rates are significantly higher for males than for females between the ages of 5-44, whereas the opposite is true above the age of 64.
-The rate increases more dramatically for females over 65 than for males in the same age category.
-At 85+ years, the risk of fall hospitalization for females is 1.5 times higher than that for males.
+Unintentional fall injury hospitalization rates were significantly higher for males than for females between the ages of 5-44, whereas the opposite was true above the age of 64.
+The rate increased more dramatically for females over 65 than for males in the same age category.
+At 85+ years, the risk of fall hospitalization for females was 1.5 times higher than that for males.

 Unintentional Fall Hospitalization Visits by Age Group and Sex, Utah, 2012-2014

 - Population Estimates: National Center for Health Statistics (NCHS) through a collaborative agreement with the U.S. Census Bureau, IBIS Version 2015